d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 show_bboxes(fig.axes, anchors * bbox_scale, ['0', '1', '2', '3', '4']);
 ```

+Using the `multibox_target` function defined above,
-We can label classes and offsets for anchor boxes by using the `multibox_target` function.
+we can label classes and offsets
+of these anchor boxes based on
+the ground-truth bounding boxes for the dog and cat.
-In this example, the integer indices of
+In this example, indices of
 the background, dog, and cat classes
 are 0, 1, and 2, respectively.

-:begin_tab:`mxnet`
-We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of classes including background, number of anchor boxes) by using the `expand_dims` function.
-:end_tab:

-:begin_tab:`pytorch`
-We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of classes including background, number of anchor boxes) by using the `unsqueeze` function.
-:end_tab:
+Below we add an dimension for examples of anchor boxes and ground-truth bounding boxes.

 ```{.python .input}
 labels = multibox_target(np.expand_dims(anchors, axis=0),